 or manicure for a couple of hours, or the nearest pub and have a few

-rounds before facing up to the traffic again, with a bit of luck it
+rounds before facing up to the traffic again, or stop and see a movie.
+With a bit of luck it

 may even be moving at a faster pace by the time you are done!